dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 keda-sqs-processor-job-nz56t   1/1           5s         11s
 keda-sqs-processor-job-qffk4   1/1           8s         41s
 ```
 If you have any GUI tool, you can also view it under Pods.
 I can see it in Lens, as shown in the image below.
-Here you will see running jobs, failed jobs and successful jobs.
+Here you will see running jobs, failed jobs, and successful jobs.
-Number of successful and failed jobs can be defined in ScaledJob Manifest file ie. `successfulJobsHistoryLimit: 5` `failedJobsHistoryLimit: 5`
+The number of successful and failed jobs can be defined in the ScaledJob Manifest file ie. `successfulJobsHistoryLimit: 5` `failedJobsHistoryLimit: 5`
 ![Publish Message from SQS](/images/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs/keda-scaled-jobs.png#center)

 New jobs will be created until you purge the SQS or delete the jobs after processing them from the app.

 ## Conclusion
-Scaling Kubernetes jobs with KEDA provides an efficient way to handle event-driven workloads,
+Scaling Kubernetes jobs with KEDA provides an efficient way to handle event-driven
-such as processing messages from an Amazon SQS queue.
+workloads, such as processing messages from an Amazon SQS queue.
-By using  Kubernetes KEDA, you can dynamically scale jobs based on the number of incoming messages.
+By using Kubernetes KEDA, you can dynamically scale jobs based on the number
-This solution is ideal for scenarios where long-running tasks need to be processed individually.
+of incoming messages.
+This solution is ideal for scenarios where long-running
+tasks need to be processed individually.

-In this post, I have used Minikube local K*S cluster for demonstration and explained the steps,
+In this post, I have used the Minikube local K*S cluster for
-which can be easily replicated in a production Kubernetes cluster to handle large volumes of long-running tasks as a individual jobs.
+demonstration and explained the steps, which can be easily replicated in
+a production Kubernetes cluster to handle large volumes of long-running
+tasks as an individual job.

 ## GitHub Repository
-Here is the GitHub Repository you can build in your local to test.
+Here is the GitHub Repository you can build your own image and publish on Docker Hub.
 https://github.com/dev-scripts/keda-sqs